X5GON/processing-pipeline-api/README.md

 #### Installing and Running Docker

 It is required to have a running kafka container before running the processing pipeline.
-How to do this is described in the project index [README](../../../README.md).
+For instructions see the [Docker readme](./docker).

 ## Running Material Processing Pipeline Components